 A visit to Real Madrid’s Santiago Bernabéu Stadium is high on the bucket list of most European football fans.
 The iconic home of the thirteen times European champions is one of Madrid’s top tourist sights which attracts fans from all over the world every weekend.
-As well as taking a tour of the club museum and facilities, fans can book match tickets before travelling and experience the atmosphere of this legendary stadium.
+As well as reserving a Real Madrid stadium tour, fans can also try to book match tickets before travelling and watch a game at this legendary stadium.

-Tickets are usually available for most La Liga matches although prices for the city derby against Atlético Madrid and El Clásico against FC Barcelona can be astronomical.
-In this article we’ll provide you with practical advice on travel to Madrid, stadium tours and how to get Real Madrid tickets.
+Match tickets are usually available for most La Liga matches although prices for the city derby against Atlético Madrid and El Clásico against FC Barcelona can be astronomical.
+In this article we’ll provide you with practical advice on travel to Madrid, Real Madrid stadium tours and how to get Real Madrid tickets.

 Getting There: Most international travellers arrive at Adolfo Suárez Madrid–Barajas Airport which lies 12km north-east of the Santiago Bernabéu Stadium.
 On arrival you can quickly travel from all terminals ito Nuevos Ministerios on line 8 of the Metro.
 This station is just a short walk from the stadium.
 There are also Renfe Cercanías trains which run from terminal T4 into the city centre and numerous airport bus services.
 Official taxis are available from all terminals and charge a fixed €30 rate into the city.
 Check out our Madrid Travel Guide for a comprehenive guide to the Spanish capital.